-In the tire sector, subsidiary ELASTRAK S.A. shows an increase in sales of 1.1% against the prior year's sales.
+In the tire sector, subsidiary ELASTRAK S.A. shows a decrease in sales of 10.8% against the prior year's sales.

 PERFORMANCE OF OWN FUNDS AND OTHER MEASUREMENT RATES

 Some of the key financial indicators, calculated on the basis of consolidated and corporate financial statements, are listed below and provide detailed information, necessary for the proper assessment of the financial structure and profitability of the Group and the Company.